UniversalDependencies/docs/_v2/copula.md

 nmod(on, talossa)
 ~~~

-There are also inconsistencies within a language, for example the existential construction with copula in English:
+There is also variation within a language, for example, the existential construction with copula in English:

 ~~~sdparse
 There is a book on the table .